lumapps/metrx/README.md

-    --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --wait-until [wait-until]            The waitUntil value of the Page.reload options accepted by puppeteer --no-headless                        Defines if we dont want to use puppeteer headless mode -h, --help                           output usage information
+    --output-file [output-file]          Whether we want to export data in a file, and the desired path to the file --wait-until [wait-until]            The waitUntil value of the Page.reload options accepted by puppeteer --no-headless                        Defines if we dont want to use puppeteer headless mode --no-sandbox                         Disable chrome sandbox mode, mandatory in some systems -h, --help                           output usage information
 ```